 When I teach forensics, one of the things I try to get across is that it is the person that gets the job done.
 Flashing lights are cool on a computer, but if the examiner doesn’t know how (or where) to find evidence on a hard drive, then the flashing lights are not going to help.
 If the examiner does not have critical thinking skills to investigate (or now commonly being described as "hunting") threats or evidence, then the tools are useless.

 Don’t get me wrong.
 I like fast machines.
 I need fast machines for some work.
 But that work isn’t typically “forensics” but rather automated processes like imaging, or indexing, or some specific processing or decryption.
 That type of work requires computing power to get done.
-Once that part is done, it comes down to fingers, eyes, and brain to the real work.
+Once that part is done, it comes down to fingers, eyes, and brain to do the real work.

 I’m not advocating to not have a Monster machine or two, but I am advocating to rely on your brain, not the machine to the analysis.